TriClojure/clojure-1.10-features/README.md

 ### `demo.prepl`

 A demonstration of `clojure.core.server/prepl` that runs within a single process.
-The REPL server is run on a background thread, while the main thread asks for input (forms to be evaluated) from the user.
+The prepl is run on a background thread, while the main thread asks for input (forms to be evaluated) from the user.

 ### `demo.io-prepl`